vectorgrp/vector-vscode-vcast/README.md

 file and choose: "Set as VectorCAST Configuration File"

-If this option is not set, and you attempt to build an environment, the extension will automatically open the VectorCASTgraphical option editor.
+If this option is not set, and you attempt to build an environment, the extension will automatically open the VectorCAST graphical option editor.

 ### Creating a New Test Environment